iifl-logo

 All the transactions of the Company with related parties are at arms length and have taken place in the ordinary course of business.
 None of the transactions with related parties is a material transaction.
 Since there are no transactions that are not in arms length and material in nature, disclosure under AOC 2 does not arise.
 The Board approved Related Party Transaction Policy is available at the Companys website www.salzergroup.net

-In compliance with SEBI (Prohibition of Insider Trading) Regulations 2015, as amended, the Company has a comprehensive Code of Conduct to Regulate, Monitor and Report Trading by an Insider and the same is being strictly adhered to by the Designated persons (DPs) while dealing in Companys securities in excess of the threshold limit as defined under this Code.
-The Company also has in place a Code of Practices and Procedures for fair disclosure of "Unpublished Price Sensitive Information" CUPSI).
+In compliance with the SEBI (Prohibition of Insider Trading) Regulations, 2015, as amended, the Company has adopted a comprehensive Code of Conduct to Regulate, Monitor and Report Trading by Insiders.
+This Code is strictly adhered to by all Designated Persons (DPs) while dealing in the Companys securities beyond the defined threshold limits.

 Details pursuant to section 197(12) of the Companies Act, 2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 form part of this Report and are annexed herewith as Annexure - 4.

-The Secretarial Audit Report for the financial year ended 31st March, 2024 is set out in the Annexure - 5 to this report.
+The Secretarial Audit Report for the financial year ended March 31,2025, is provided in Annexure - 5 to this report.

 The Company complies with all applicable mandatory secretarial standards issued by the Institute of Company Secretaries of India.